- Budapest, Hungary

 He received the B.S. degree from City College New York, in 1964; and the Ph.D. in Physics from Rutgers - The State University, New Brunswick, NJ, USA, in 1969.
 Upon graduation he joined the Electronic Components Laboratory at Fort Monmouth, NJ, USA.
 Throughout his professional career, working as a physicist, electronics engineer and program manager, he performed and led research aimed at developing high-accuracy clocks, sensors and low-noise oscillators.
 He retired in 2006 but continued working as a technical consultant, primarily to Defense Advanced Research Projects Agency (DARPA) program managers.
 The research programs he supported ranged from micro/nano resonators to low-noise oscillators and chip-scale atomic clocks.

 He has served IEEE in many capacities, including: Founding President of the Sensors Council; president of the Ultrasonics, Ferroelectrics, and Frequency Control Society (UFFC-S); Division Director; Vice President of Technical Activities; journal associate editor, senior editor and guest editor of special issues; conference general and technical program chair; IEEE Investment Committee member; standards coordinating committee chair, and, in 2009, as IEEE President and CEO.
+He has written a first-hand history of how he became VP of IEEE Technical Activities

 He remained active in IEEE after his term as president ended.
 He was elected VP, Publications, of both the Sensors Council and of the UFFC-S; served on the MGA Nominations and Appointments Committee; on the Conferences Publications Committee; as General Co-Chair of IEEE SENSORS 2012; and in other positions.
 In 2012, the UFFC-S AdCom elected him to be an AdCom Member Emeritus, for life.